EndPointCorp/end-point-blog/2014/02/19/dbdpg-utf-8-perl-postgresql.html.md

 #### Why is Unicode so hard?

 Partly because human languages are a vast and complex system, and partly because we painted ourselves into a corner a bit in the early days of computing.
 Some of the statements presented above have been over-simplified.
 Unicode is much more than just using UTF-8 properly.
 The utf8 flag in Perl strings does not mean quite the same thing as a UTF-8 encoding.
-Interestingly, Perl even makes a distinction between "UTF8" and "UTF-8".
-It's quite a mess, but at the end of the day.
-Unicode support is far better [in Perl](http://perldoc.perl.org/perlunicode.html) than [any other language](http://dheeb.files.wordpress.com/2011/07/gbu.pdf).
+Interestingly, Perl even makes a distinction between “UTF8” and “UTF-8”.
+It’s quite a mess, but at the end of the day, Unicode support is far better [in Perl](http://perldoc.perl.org/perlunicode.html) than [any other language](https://web.archive.org/web/20140306122242/https://dheeb.files.wordpress.com/2011/07/gbu.pdf).